Port Adelaide: Pubs and hotels

-Two six-room houses were built on the corner of Cannon Street and Church Place in 1873.
+Two six-roomed houses were built on the corner of Cannon Street and Church Place in 1873.
 They were converted into a single building and opened as the Kent Hotel in 1875.
 The building's exterior was restyled in Art Deco fashion in the 1940s and the interior of the hotel completely renovated in the 1990s.
-It is now known as the Port Anchor Hotel.Brunswick Pier Hotel was on the corner of Vincent and Robe Streets.
+It is now known as the Port Anchor Hotel.

+Brunswick Pier Hotel was on the corner of Vincent and Robe Streets.
 It opened in 1878 in what had been a butcher's shop.
 The hotel lost its licence in 1909, along with other hotels, after an opinion poll resulted in a reduction of the number of licences.
 After this the building was used as a furniture shop and a butcher's shop.
 During the 1920s it became a pharmacy specialising in photographic materials and "Kirby's Calcarea Teething Powders".
 Medical suites were leased upstairs.
 It was bought by Birks Chemists in 1946, and remained a pharmacy until 1996.
 From then to at least 2001 the building was vacant.

 On the corner of Dale street is a building that was opened by the Port Adelaide Market Company in 1879, divided into shops, offices and stalls.
 Part of the building was later adapted to make a 17-room hotel, the Newmarket.
 Colac Hotel, on Ocean Steamer's Road, opened in 1881.
 It was built opposite the then No. 1 Dock, alongside the 1879 extension to the South Australian Company basin.
 The hotel has had strong ties to both the Australian Labor Party and the union movement.
 Both former Prime Minister Bob Hawke and local Member of Parliament Mick Young used to talk to workers at the pub.
 Mick Young owned the pub from 1988 to 1990 and as of 2002 it was owned by the Labor Party.

 From 1838 to 1906, sixty differently named hotels had been run on 38 different sites within Port Adelaide.
 A local opinion poll was held in Port Adelaide and other Adelaide districts in February 1906, on the subject of liquor licensing.
 Port Adelaide voters supported the Temperance Party's platform, reducing the number of licences by a third.
 Fifteen hotels and three wine licences expired on 25 March 1909 and were not renewed.